 Home/Compare/Cursor vs Sourcegraph Cody

-Quick take: Cursor is the stronger general pick right now, but the loser can still make more sense in a narrower workflow.
+Quick take: Cursor is the stronger general pick right now, while the final assessment still depends on workflow, budget, and switching cost.

 Criteria